BobbyDigitalDev/SassNcompass/README.md

-#Sass with Compass and Susy
+#Sass with Compass, Susy & Grunt.JS
 This is a quick tut I did on SASS with Compass and Susy Mixins under the Grunt.js workflow.
 ###What is SASS?
 Syntactically Awesome Style Sheets.